 As a product manager, I'm a big fan of prioritizing small, discrete features that can have a big impact, and this issue certainly seems to fit that description.
 Please consider this my strident vote for incorporating this feature in the next release.

-#15 Updated by Александр Закревский over 5 years ago
+#15 Updated by Александр Закревский about 10 years ago

 Much insterested in!
 My Customers/Reporters must not have the right to assign or reassign issues as this misleads my side developers.
 In my situation only project managers have the authority to do that.
 Used side plugin to handle the situation, but it blocks major version updates due to incompatibility.

-#19 Updated by Александр Закревский over 5 years ago
+#19 Updated by Александр Закревский about 10 years ago

 Eric Strennen wrote: